AlaBouali/bane/README.md

 this module have many incredible, useful and easy use functions that can be implemented in any project that is related to Web Application's Security.

 default parameters:
-logs=True (print the test's result on the screen, set to False to not display) returning=False (return a value indicating the success (1/True) or fail (0/False) of the test)
+logs=True (print the test's result on the screen, set to False to not display). returning=False (return a value indicating the success (1/True) or fail (0/False) of the test).
-timeout: timeout value
+timeout: timeout value.
-proxy: same way as you use "proxies" parameters in requests
+proxy: same way as you use "proxies" parameters in requests.

 1-SQL-Injection: (useful link: https://www.acunetix.com/websitesecurity/sql-injection2/ )

 let's start with a simple SQL Injection testing. there are some techniques that can tell us if the web application is vulnerable to SQL-Injection or not, there is:

--Error Based
+-Error Based.
--boolean based
+-boolean based.
--time based
+-time based.

 here we have functions that can determinate whether the web application is vulnerable to SQL-Injection or not using the mentioned techniques.